Professional Standards FAQs

-Progressively through a consultative process training will be amended to reflect a more meaningful and culturally sensitive delivery.
-In the meantime, we will rely on those within leadership in such environments to work with their communities to assist them in their understanding as they would for any delivery of information that occurs, eg the Sunday worship service.
+PSD acknowledges this is an issue and continues to explore solutions, bearing in mind that our resources are far from infinite.
+PSD currently relies heavily on local leaders to work with their communities to assist them in their understanding as they would for any delivery of information that occurs, eg the Sunday worship service.

-Safety Management Online (SMO) is a web-based tool by which the SP3 system can be electronically applied.
-To support the ease of implementation of the SP3 SMS, our church has invested in the SMO web-based tool for congregations to use at no cost.
-The SMO also provides templates and resources for the implementation of a paper-based format of the SP3 SMS.
+Safety Management Online (SMO) - is a web-based tool by which the system is applied.
+To support the ease of implementation of the Safety Management System, the LCA/NZ has invested in the SMO web-based tool for congregations to use at no cost.
+There are numerous templates and resources available on SMO.

-Yes, this is a regular responsibility of the Coordinator who needs to always review the information provided by Team Leaders.
+The Safe Church Coordinator always needs to review the information provided by Team Leaders.
 This process is necessary in order to approve programs and activities.
-This is what strengthens the system … more than one person (other than the organisers) considering the safety plan of the program.
+This is what strengthens the system - more than one person (other than the organisers) considering the Safety Plan of a program.

-The SP3 system includes the Safety Planning and Permission to Proceed (PtP) process.
-When followed appropriately, this process includes carefully checking the safety planning for the program and all its activities, by the Coordinator.
-If this process is followed properly and something does go wrong, the probability of a future insurance claim covering the incident is significantly increased.
+The Safety Management system includes a Permission to Proceed.
+If this is sought and provided properly and something does go wrong, the probability of a future insurance claim covering some of the financial costs of an incident is significantly increased.

-Our moral duty of care should motivate us to apply the SP3 system as intended.
-Doing this will also meet our WHS duty of care.
+Our moral duty should motivate us to apply the Safety Management system as intended.
+Doing this properly will also meet our Work Health and Safety duties.

-No, unless that lifeguard is one of your SP3 trained and screened Team Leaders or Team Members.
+No, unless that lifeguard is one of your Safe Church trained and screened Team Leaders or Team Members.

 You have some options:

-- Call parents of the participants and seek their presence – this is about keeping their children
+- Call parents of the participants and seek their presence – this is about keeping an eye on their children

-- Consider if the event should be cancelled (note that this means ensuring all participants can be picked-up and or safely transported home).
+- Consider if the event should be cancelled (note that this means ensuring all participants can be picked up and safely transported home)